 Planning for Place Programme Manager

-Closer working between service providers to improve outcomes for communities is the foundation of successful community planning.
+Community planning: closer working between service providers to improve outcomes for communities is the foundation of successful community planning.
 It is also the foundation for recent place-based approaches to achieving outcomes.
 New requirements introduced through the Community Empowerment Act have implications for the spatial planning role undertaken by local authorities.
-Community planning partners are already taking action in linking together the requirements of the Act with existing statutory requirements for spatial planning to prepare Local Development Plans.
-The Improvement Service is raising awareness of where and how this is already happening at a joint event in October 2018 (details below).
+Many community planning partners are already taking action in linking together the requirements of the Act with existing statutory requirements for spatial planning to prepare Local Development Plans.
+In these circumstances, Local Development Plans are being viewed as the spatial expression of the local outcomes improvement plan.